headupinclouds/cmake_framework_test/README.md

 target_link_libraries(testa TF)
 ```

-for the ios application, the link command fails since it seems to expect the library to be in a versioned
+for the ios application, the link command fails, since it seems to expect the library to be in a versioned
 framework layout, which is what I get when running the OS X build shown below.

 ```
-_builds/ios/Debug-iphoneos/TF.framework/Versions/A/TF
+TF.framework/Versions/A/TF

 ```

+I'm looking for a solution to either:
+* correct the TF link path to use the actual (non versioned) framework layout that is currently generated, or
+* correct the framework so that it uses the versioned layout to make that consistent with the link path

 ### OS X framework and application success: